Ben has held a life-long interest in language and has a particular interest in the expressions, phrases, and idioms that contribute to it.

 19. Loose Cannon

-A way of saying that a person is unpredictable.
-They are off doing their own thing without regards to others.
-Believed to have its origin from the mayhem caused on ships when a cannon breaks free from its mooring during a storm or in battle.
+Origin: This expression originally described the mayhem caused on a ship when a cannon breaks free from its mooring during a storm or in battle.

 Example Sentence: "Look, Simon has already committed the company to the takeover deal.
-If you raise issues with it now, you will only make waves and cause him difficulty in finalising the deal."
+If you raise issues with it now, you will only make waves and cause him difficulty in finalizing the deal."